Resiada

 - 04 Support 10-room meetups and 1,000+ room conferences in one product.

-12+ planner interviews (current Streampoint clients and enterprise prospects) split the pain cleanly: B2B setup complexity and B2C booking quality.
+- 12+ planner interviews split the pain cleanly: B2B setup complexity and B2C booking quality.
 Both sides had abandoned existing tools.
-Planners had stopped trusting event-specific platforms; attendees had migrated to Expedia and Airbnb.

-Competitive analysis ran on both sides.
-Passkey, OnPeak, and MeetingMax for the industry tier; Airbnb, Air Canada, Expedia, and Google Travel for consumer benchmarks.
-The desire was for consumer-grade booking UX with deep event customization layered on top.
+- Competitive analysis ran in two directions: Passkey, OnPeak, MeetingMax for the industry tier; Airbnb, Air Canada, Expedia, Google Travel for consumer benchmarks.

-Both approaches went through multiple design rounds.
-Round 1 was deliberately low-fidelity so stakeholder feedback could land on flow and IA, not on color or visual direction.
+Round 1 wireframes were intentionally low-fi so stakeholder feedback could focus on flow and IA before visual direction was on the table.
 Round 2 applied the visual system once the flow was locked.
-The flow stayed identical between rounds; only the visual treatment changed.

 REEL Final wizard